Leaders throughout history have inspired, disappointed, empowered, enraged, challenged, and scared the people they serve.

-Those that exhibit positivity and harmony focus on reducing distractions and interruptions to their team, allowing them to focus on the task at hand.
+Those who exhibit positivity and harmony focus on reducing distractions and interruptions to their team, allowing them to focus on the task at hand.
 At the same time, the relator or mentor is a passionate guide for the team to reach their true potential.

 Strategic thinking domain

 An individual strong in context or strategic themes takes lessons from the past to create a vision of the future.
 At the same time, the analytical leader looks at the data to understand the connection between cause and effect.

 Remember, there is no ideal set of leadership strengths; each leader, and their balance of strengths, is unique.

 We briefly introduce four leaders and how they use their unique style of leadership to drive change.

 Executing – how to get things done